djrobstep/sqlakeyset/README.rst

     with S('postgresql:///books') as s:
         # If Book.cost can be NULL:
         q = s.query(Book).order_by(func.coalesce(Book.cost, 0), Book.id)
-        # page1 will start with books where cost is null:
+        # Assuming cost is non-negative, page1 will start with books where cost is null:
         page1 = get_page(q, per_page=20)

 - If you're using the in-built keyset serialization, this only handles basic data/column types so far (strings, ints, floats, datetimes, dates, booleans, and a few others).
 The serialization can be extended to serialize more advanced types as necessary (documentation on this is forthcoming).